 - Visit universities that have their chosen major.

-What if my child changes their mind about their major?
+What if a student changes their mind about their major?

 This is very common.
 Students may have felt pressure to decide even before they had enough information.
 In fact, federal financial aid requires students to declare an educational goal in order to qualify.
 But, hasty decisions may negatively affect motivation and success.
 So, it is wise to encourage them to continue their exploration - we are here to help!

 It is normal for parents to worry--we all want our children to succeed.
 We hear stories and advice like, "this career is in demand," or "that career does not pay well."
-For example, some students think about majoring in art and their parent worries that they will end up penniless.
+For example, some students think about majoring in art and their parent worries that they will end up in poverty.
 However, some artistic careers are in demand and pay very, very well.
 On the other hand, we hear that a career in nursing is very secure, but not everyone who majors in nursing succeeds.
-So, encourage your child to get all the facts and be ready to discuss the options with an open mind.
-It is easier to be successful in a career that is a good match for the person’s personality, interests, values, strengths and skills they enjoy using.
+So, encourage them to get all the facts and be ready to discuss the options with an open mind.
+It is easier to be successful in a career that is a good match for ones personality, interests, values, strengths and skills they enjoy using.

-Can I attend an appointment with my child?
+Can I attend an appointment with my son or daughter?

-Although we understand that you are concerned about your child’s well-being, we encourage you to have them meet with a career professional on their on.
-This way, your child can start developing confidence in their own decision-making skills.
-Even if your child has a disability, it is usually best to start with individual appointments.
+Although we understand that you are concerned about their well-being, we encourage you to have them meet with a career professional on their own.
+This way, the student can start developing confidence in their own decision-making skills.
+Even if the student has a disability, it is usually best to start with individual appointments.

-I heard that I might not be able to access my child’s grades.
-Why not?
+Will I be able to access my son's grades?